 Symbol Meaning Warning!
 Always disconnect the power cord from the chassis whenever there is no workload required on it.
 Do not connect the power cable while the power is on.
-A sudden rush of power can damage sensitive electronic components.
+Sudden power surges can damage sensitive electronic components.
 Only experienced electricians should open the chassis.
 Caution!
 Always ground yourself to remove any static electric charge before touching DEBIX product.
 Modern electronic devices are very sensitive to electric charges.
 Use a grounding wrist strap at all times.
 Place all electronic components on a static-dissipative surface or in a static-shielded bag.